Himalayan13/EdTech-RAG-Bot/README.md

 ✅ Admin-Controlled Knowledge Upload
 Feature Overview:

-Enable admins to update the chatbot’s knowledge base directly from the frontend.
+Enables admins to update the chatbot’s knowledge base directly from the frontend.
 How It Works:

-Admin uploads a CSV file with new FAQs and answers.
+📥 Admin uploads a CSV file with new FAQs and answers.
-The system automatically processes, cleans, and vectorizes the data.
+🛠️ The system automatically processes, cleans, and vectorizes the data.
-The chatbot instantly incorporates the new knowledge, improving its responses.
+⚡ The chatbot instantly incorporates the new knowledge, improving its responses.
 Impact:

-No developer intervention needed for knowledge updates.
+🚀 No developer intervention needed for knowledge updates.
-Faster adaptability to new courses, policies, and student FAQs.
+🔄 Faster adaptability to new courses, policies, and student FAQs.
-Ensures chatbot always provides up-to-date responses.
+🎯 Ensures chatbot always provides up-to-date responses.
 ✅ Fine-tuned EdTech-specific LLM for improved query resolution.
 ✅ Multilingual Support for wider accessibility.
 📬 Feel Free to Reach Out!
-💼 LinkedIn: www.linkedin.com/in/himnish-a-5b6838196
+💼 LinkedIn: Himnish's LinkedIn
 📧 Email: himnisha11@gmail.com